-Campbell’s Soup II: Vegetarian Vegetable 56 is a screen print by Andy Warhol from the artist’s Campbell’ Soup II portfolio from 1969.
+Campbell’s Soup Cans II: Vegetarian Vegetable 56 is a screen print by Andy Warhol from the artist’s Campbell’s Soup Cans II portfolio from 1969.
 This series consisted of ten prints, each with different flavors and names.
-This collection was a continuation of his first Campbell’s Soup Can portfolio from 1968, with ten additional prints featuring the more uncommon flavors.
-Warhol’s signature pop-art style soup cans took the art world by storm, with his revolutionary design techniques and commercial style.
-These bold soup cans initially shocked the art world when first exhibited in 1962.
+This collection is a sequel to his first Campbell’s Soup Cans portfolio from 1968, with ten additional prints featuring the more uncommon flavors.
+Using his revolutionary design technique and commercial style, Warhol’s signature Pop Art soup cans took the art world by storm.
+The bold, commercially objective works initially shocked the art community when first exhibited in 1962.
 They have since become some of the most famous pieces of modern art history.
-Notably, the Campbell’s Soup II portfolio ranks amongst Warhol’s top 10 most valuable portfolios of all time.

-Although Warhol’s 1969 portfolio still contains the same familiar red and white design, Campbell’s Soup II showcases ten of the more interesting flavors.
-This new collection of prints has the same trademark design, but with the addition of Warhol’s new graphics.
+Although Warhol’s 1969 soup can portfolio still contains the same familiar red and white design, Campbell’s Soup Cans II showcases ten of the more interesting flavors.
+This new collection of prints has the same trademark design, but with the small addition of Warhol’s new graphics.
+The new additions add a small flare to his original, traditional design, and represent the final development of his original soup can paintings.

 In place of the traditional Campbell’s golden seal, the front of each can shows a unique design.
 On this particular print, the label reads “The Alphabet Soup” inside a speech bubble floating above the soup’s name.
 This fun and unique design fits well into Warhol’s already existing portfolios, while staying true to the repetitive appearance he admired.